Nursing Home Abuse and Neglect

 A large-scale study of elder abuse reports that one in 10 Americans aged 60+ have experienced some form of elder abuse at the hands of those who have been entrusted to care for them.
 That is shocking enough, but even more so is that many experts agree these numbers are likely to be significantly higher because many abuse cases go unreported.

 If someone you know in a nursing home, rest home, assisted living or senior care facility who has complained about any mistreatment, we urge you to take them seriously.
 Ask questions.
 Get the facts.
 Talk to management.
 View their medical records.
+Place a hidden camera in the room like this Raleigh woman did.
 And contact us immediately if you suspect abuse.
 The statute of limitations for reporting is a short window.

 Elders Less Likely to Report Abuse